Jhulasan: Education

-Jhulasan Anupam Prathmik Shala(primary school) provides education from 1st to 8th grade and C.P.Gajjar High School provides education from 9th grade to 11th grade.
+Jhulasan Anupam Prathmik Shala(primary school) provides education from 1st to 8th grade.
+This school is almost 118 years old.
+On the auspicious day of Dashera 2023, Kusumben and Bharatbhai did a groundbreaking (Khat Muhurta) to build a brand new primary school and they donated Rupees one crore eleven lakhs and hence the school will be named Kusumben Bharatbhai Bhaktibhai Dr. Parivar.
+Many other residents have donated generously to this cause.
+The total cost to build a new school will be around six crore rupees.
+The C.P.
+Gajjar High School provides education from 9th grade to 11th grade.
 To get a higher education after that, one has to go to the nearby village Pansar or Vadu or the cities of Kalol or Ahmedabad.
-From 1870 to 1910, Primary School was at Niilkanth Mahadev Temple (Mahadev Vas).
+From 1870 to 1910, Primary School was at Nilkanth Mahadev Temple (Mahadev Vas).
 The current Jhulasan Prathmik School was built in 1910 by Maharaja Sayajirao since Jhulasan village belonged to Gaikavad Sarkar.
 In 1965, Maganlal Chimanlal Gajjar (Suthar) built C. P. Gajjar High School in memory of his late brother Chimanlal Purushottamdas Gajjar, so the school name is C. P. Gajjar High School.